Sustainable Investing Solutions

 Authorized Participant Concentration Risk: Only an authorized participant may engage in creation or redemption transactions directly with the fund.
 The fund may have a limited number of institutions that act as authorized participants.
 The fact that the fund is offering a novel and unique structure may affect the number of entities willing to act as Authorized Participants.
 During times of market stress, Authorized Participants may be more likely to step away from this type of ETF than a traditional ETF.

-Many of American Century's investment strategies incorporate the consideration of environmental, social, and/or governance (ESG) factors into their investment processes in addition to traditional financial analysis.
-However, when doing so, the portfolio managers may not consider ESG factors with respect to every investment decision and, even when such factors are considered, they may conclude that other attributes of an investment outweigh ESG considerations when making decisions for the portfolio.
-The consideration of ESG factors may limit the investment opportunities available to a portfolio, and the portfolio may perform differently than those that do not incorporate ESG considerations.
+Many of American Century’s investment strategies incorporate sustainability factors, using environmental, social, and/or governance (ESG) data, into their investment processes in addition to traditional financial analysis.
+However, when doing so, the portfolio managers may not consider sustainability-related factors with respect to every investment decision and, even when such factors are considered, they may conclude that other attributes of an investment outweigh sustainability factors when making decisions for the portfolio.
+The incorporation of sustainability factors may limit the investment opportunities available to a portfolio, and the portfolio may or may not outperform those investment strategies that do not incorporate sustainability factors.
 ESG data used by the portfolio managers often lacks standardization, consistency, and transparency, and for certain companies such data may not be available, complete, or accurate.

 ESGY, MID: